chrisjsewell/ipypublish/README.md

 ## Live Slideshows

+The **nbpresent** script handles serving [reveal.js](http://lab.hakim.se/reveal-js/#/) slides to a webbrowser.
+To see all options for this script:

+	nbpresent -h

-The [Reveal.js - Jupyter/IPython Slideshow Extension (RISE)](https://github.com/damianavila/RISE) notebook extension offers rendering as a Reveal.js-based slideshow, where you can execute code or show to the audience whatever you can show/do inside the notebook itself!
+Additionally, the [Reveal.js - Jupyter/IPython Slideshow Extension (RISE)](https://github.com/damianavila/RISE) notebook extension offers rendering as a Reveal.js-based slideshow, where you can execute code or show to the audience whatever you can show/do inside the notebook itself!
 Click on the image to see a demo:

 [![RISE Demo](https://img.youtube.com/vi/sXyFa_r1nxA/0.jpg)](https://www.youtube.com/watch?v=sXyFa_r1nxA)